cruseakshay/Notes/PySpark study/Notes.md

 The second step is to encode this numeric column as a one-hot vector using a OneHotEncoder.
 This works exactly the same way as the StringIndexer by creating an Estimator and then a Transformer.
 The end result is a column that encodes your categorical feature as a vector that's suitable for machine learning routines!

+### Test/Train split

+In Spark it's important to make sure you split the data after all the transformations.
+This is because operations like StringIndexer don't always produce the same index even when given the same list of strings.